Daily Creative Writing Practice - What Ends You From [Short Story]

 He zoned her out.
 Thinking back to the curves of Patrica as he waited with his mother for the call that the uber had arrived.

 The call came.
 He followed his mother into the back of the uber.
-The Prius moving quietly.
-He looked out the window.
-Watching the world of Leyton roll by.
+The Prius moved quietly, he watched out the window, as the world of Leyton rolled by.
 Watching as teens waited at bus stops, their heads 90 degreed towards their phones.
 Mothers with strollers gossiping.
 The homeless sitting down next to cash points awaiting any handouts.
 He sneered at them in disgust.
 What bum allows themselves to get to that place.
 He kissed his teeth silently. muttering under his breath.
 "They need to get some light and dark and get to work."

 The uber pulled up outside St Johns church.
 Outside, the church was packed with people.
 Many in black.
-Most crying waterfalls.
-The long black car carrying the words beloved son, allowed him to make the informed guess that he was here for a funeral.
+Most crying a river creating waterfalls.
+The long black car carrying flowers arranged into the words of Beloved Son, allowed him to make the informed guess that he was here for a funeral.
 He wondered who it was.
 As he knew these streets to be cold.
 The scar on his hip was proof of this.

 A black lady with cheeks seemingly sucked in, looked up.
 She was surrounded by comforters.
 She leaned on them for support.
 Her eyes wet from crying.
 She noticed his mother.
 Saying thanks and giving her excuses, his mother and the lady met in a tight embrace.